The Feast & Fettle Food Ethos

 Produce

 Picking great produce is an art, and we’ve taken the time to master it.
-Quality and freshness are at the front of every decision we make.
-No pesticides, GMOs, or compromise.
-We show our heartfelt support to local economies by committing at least 51% of our food spend to independent distributors and fabrication facilities.
-When New England winters take “local” off the table, we work even harder to offer you the best.
+Quality and freshness are at the forefront of every decision we make, which is why we say no to pesticides, and we shop local as often as we can.
+A lot of our lettuce, for instance, comes from Little Leaf Farms and Gotham Greens, local hydroponic farms that grow crunchy, juicy, pesticide-free lettuce year-round from a water-based nutrient solution.
+And when New England winters take other local options off the table, we work even harder to offer you the best.